Eating D18 Durian Feels Like Riding Into The Sunset

 We are going to talk about the officially registered D18 here.

-Not much information about the history of this cultivar is available, except that most people would trace it’s origins story back to the rich durian field in Pahang.
+Not much information about the history of this cultivar is available, except that most people would trace it’s origins story back to the rich durian fields in Pahang.
 It should also be noted that some would argue that it came from Johor.

 Features of D18 durian

 The shape of the husk is rounded and and sometimes slightly elongated like jackfruit.
+Saying that, it is mostly round most of the time in the manner of D88.

 It’s stem is of average length and does not standout as a feature.

 While the thorns are spaced out, short, and pointy at the tip.
-When we add this to the ash-like green colour of the husk, the exterior appearance can resemble that of red prawn.
+When we add this to the ash-like green colour of the husk, the exterior appearance can resemble that of Johor red prawn.

 This creates an illustrated version of a sunset over the sea’s horizon.
 Thus the name.